Vedabahu/todo-app-cpp/README.md

     user_id    TEXT NOT NULL,
     title      TEXT NOT NULL,
     completed  INTEGER NOT NULL DEFAULT 0,  -- 0 = false, 1 = true
-    created_at TEXT NOT NULL,
-    updated_at TEXT NOT NULL,
     FOREIGN KEY(user_id) REFERENCES users(id)
 );
 ```